 In short, millennials are delaying traditional milestones of adulthood more and more.
 This does more than just alter their lifestyle – it impacts the way they see the world, according to our Chief Behavioral Officer Dan Ariely.

 “When you’re a kid, your mind is trained to think only one day at a time.
 As you get older, you have to change your mindset and think more long term,” he explained.
-“It’s becoming more difficult for young adults to think long-term, since they’re not reaching the milestones that typically force them to do so, such as getting married and having kids.
+“It’s becoming more difficult for young adults to think about prioritizing their future selves, since they’re not reaching the milestones that typically force them to do so, such as getting married and having kids.
 Now, we have teenage years, take 2.”

-So there we have it.
-Due to these societal shifts, several people in their 20s don’t feel like real adults because they haven’t reached traditional milestones.
+Now what is adulting you ask?
+There we have it.
+Due to these societal shifts, people in their 20s don’t feel like real adults because they haven’t reached traditional milestones.
 Therefore, they don’t often associate themselves with the noun ‘adult’ just yet.
 But sometimes, they’re forced to behave as adults – that’s where the verb ‘adulting’ comes in.

 People in their 20s have to do adult-like actions sometimes, but aren’t used to doing them all the time.
 According to a topic model analysis by Megan Risdal, when people tweet about ‘adulting’ on Twitter, they most often refer to temporary actions that make them feel like adults, such as paying down loans, signing a lease on an apartment, and figuring out taxes.
 When they temporarily do these adult activities, they often feel younger than their actions.